Cipscis/base-project/README.md

 ### Tests

-The [Jest](https://jestjs.io/)-based test suite is configured in [jest.config.js](./jest.config.js).
+The [Jest](https://jestjs.io/)-based test suite is configured in [jest.config.js](./test/jest.config.js).
 No custom test name matcher is specified, which means [Jest's default matcher](https://jestjs.io/docs/configuration#testmatch-arraystring) will be used:

 > By default it looks for `.js`, `.jsx`, `.ts` and `.tsx` files inside of `__tests__` folders, as well as any files with a suffix of `.test` or `.spec` (e.g. `Component.test.js` or `Component.spec.js`).
 It will also find files called `test.js` or `spec.js`.

+If any extra setup needs to be done before tests are run, such as polyfilling functionality not supported by `jsdom`, code for this can be placed in [jest.setup.ts](./test/jest.setup.ts').

 ### .env